22 Hiking Safety Tips Every Hiker Should Know

 Always be aware of your surroundings.
 If you like to listen to music or podcasts on the trail, avoid wearing both earbuds; keeping one ear free allows you to hear what’s happening around you, which could be critical if someone (or even an animal) is approaching you.

-Last (but most importantly) — trust your instincts.
+Trust your instincts.
 If you feel uncomfortable due to someone’s behavior, it’s okay to change your course, turn around, or find a populated area.
 Your personal safety always comes first!

 Tip: If you’re wary of hiking alone, REI offers a variety of hiking classes and events, including group hikes.
 This is a great way to explore new trails and meet new people.
 You can find hiking classes and events in your area here.